A Harmonious Haven of Luxury and Sustainability

 Sourcing and Production

 With our verdant location amidst a working paddy land where both cultivation seasons draw bountiful harvests, Jetwing Kaduruketha is self-sufficient in its production of rice, enjoying the benefit of sharing any excess produce among other hotels in our family as well.
+The local farmers use age old traditional practices passed down through generations of farming families to grow a diverse variety of organic rice such as pachchaperumal and kahawanu, which are laden with nutrition.
 In addition, we also maintain a thriving organic farm on our property.
 Staying true to our Field to Fork initiative, vegetables such as capsicum, brinjal, lettuce and more are grown, harvested, and prepared by our kitchen as nutritious meals for your pleasure.
 A point to note is that our farm uses only compost produced on-site and slurry from the biogas plant as a liquid fertiliser, with no added chemical substances at any given point in time.
 Finally, all glass water bottles used within Jetwing Kaduruketha are bottled at our onsite plant, minimising both plastic waste and the carbon footprint from transporting them.